Jumpbobo/situp_fyp_final/README.md

-# situp_fyp_final
+how to test

-use Android studio, open "situp_fyp_final/android/vision-quickstar
+use Android studio, open "situp_final/android/vision-quickstar